rofe33/Bibles/README.md

 </div>

 # Introduction
-This repository contains **Public Domain** bibles in different languages and versions.
+This repository contains **Public Domain** bibles in different languages and versions written in groff mom syntax.

 There is a directory for each language, as well as a sub-directory for each version of that language.